 Visit the International Admissions page for more information regarding country specific admission requirements.

 Students should be aware that various allergens, including nuts, dairy and shellfish, are routinely used in practical labs.
-Additionally, although George Brown College is sensitive to religious observances, products purchased to meet all provincial and federal regulations for production and consumption may not meet specific dietary laws related to Halal and Kosher foods.
+Students should also note that George Brown Polytechnic is sensitive to religious observances; however, while products purchased for production and consumption meet all provincial and federal regulations, they may not meet specific dietary laws related to Halal and Kosher foods.

 How to Apply